-Security is a core feature of the Google Cloud Platform, but there are still steps you should take to identify vulnerabilities and protect your application.
+Security is a core feature of the Google Cloud Platform, but there are still steps you should take to identify vulnerabilities and protect your App Engine app.

-The Google Cloud Security Scanner discovers vulnerabilities by crawling your application, following all links within the scope of your starting URLs, and attempting to exercise as many user inputs and event handlers as possible.
+The Google Cloud Security Scanner discovers vulnerabilities by crawling your App Engine app, following all that links within the scope of your starting URLs, and attempting to exercise as many user inputs and event handlers as possible.

-In order to use the security scanner, you must be an owner of the project.
+In order to use the security scanner, you must be an owner of the Cloud Platform project.
 For more information on assigning roles, see Granting Project Access.